State Activity Tracker

 Washington

-Washington’s legislature approved $2.4 million over two years in 2023 to support 8 journalists a year, paid $55,000 each, through a fellowship program to be run by Washington State University.
+In 2023, Washington’s legislature approved $2.4 million over two years to support 8 journalists a year, paid $55,000 each, through a fellowship program to be run by Washington State University.
 Half of the fellows were to be graduates of the University.
 The first six journalists began reporting in April 2024.

 Washington D.C.